sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 depth of linking is combinatoric -- if you have a paper ecosystem where the numbers are linked to the data, and then the data is annotated, then it's possible to index information across papers not just by textual similarity metrics but on similarity of the structure of experiment and data.

+the work of maintaining the system can't be invisible, read & cite {% cite classeDistributedInfrastructureSupport2017 bowkerInformationInfrastructureStudies2010 %}

 # Conclusion